ABOUT ME AND MY THOUGHTS

 I have taken my dogs to herding, since they all are bred for that.
 I don't mind if the dog has a will of its own, or is a bit willful.
 Valls are bred to be cattle herders so they should have the pondus and power to drive big animals.

 I have competed in agility since my first Vall, Jonni.
 I have taken part in Finnish championships, both in team and individual, and lately in World Championships.
 The latter in paragility in which I started competing in 2013.
 In Paragility I have had the greatest success.
-Three times gold in JSP SM, twice silver and one bronze and once a victory in Open JSP SM.
+Four times gold in JSP SM, three times silver and twice bronze and once a victory in Open JSP SM.
 My greatest acchievement has been World Championships Silver (PAWC), that was with Ruri in Austria 2015.

 My priority is a good mentality of the dog.
 That is my main aim in my breeding.
 Also I want to keep the breed viable.
 To add more genetic variability into the breed.
 I do not like matador breeding.
 For me dogs are companions first, competition partners next.
 The dog comes first!